BEAT X: Celebrating 10 Years of Building Equality in Architecture!

 BEAT is continuing to work in collaboration with local Architects to provide a platform for promoting equality within the profession, through networking and leadership opportunities.

-We are honored to have Lemay host the BEAT Talk session on Wednesday, March 23rd, 2022.
+We were honored to have Lemay host the BEAT Talk session on Wednesday, March 23rd, 2022.

-Join us as we hear from Lemay Associates, Senior Project Director Gail Shillingford, Principal Design Director Patricia Lussier, and Regional Director and Associate Grace Coulter Sherlock as they discuss what it takes to navigate the architecture and design world in a position of leadership, as women.
-Each speaker will be sharing their respective personal career trajectories and experiences navigating motherhood while balancing leadership roles across Lemay’s pan-Canadian studios.
-Gail, Patricia and Grace will discuss their impact, challenges and opportunities as leaders in their respective studios and how they are making room for the next generation of women in architecture and design
+We heard from Lemay Associates, Senior Project Director Gail Shillingford, Principal Design Director Patricia Lussier, and Regional Director and Associate Grace Coulter Sherlock as they discussed what it takes to navigate the architecture and design world in a position of leadership, as women.
+Each speaker shared their respective personal career trajectories and experiences navigating motherhood while balancing leadership roles across Lemay’s pan-Canadian studios.
+Gail, Patricia and Grace discussed their impact, challenges and opportunities as leaders in their respective studios and how they are making room for the next generation of women in architecture and design

 Lemay has been imagining new ways to create spaces that engage users and bring people together since 1957.
 Over 450 architects, designers, industry leaders and change-makers work tirelessly to cultivate innovation in their own backyards and in communities around the world.
 Inspired and strengthened by transdisciplinary creativity, the firm has also developed its very own Net PositiveTM approach to guide teams towards sustainable solutions that shape a better future.
 With the human experience at its heart, Lemay strives to design with empathy and create spaces to grow.